hrtovey/heather-website/src/post/3-css-tweaks-squarespace.md

 One way to design a page exactly the way you want is to use a regular page and then hide the distracting header, footer, announcement bar and cookie banner on just that page.

-For an example of what this might look like, check out my [newsletter sign-up page](/sign-up).

 To make your DIY cover pages less distracting, drop this code in that particular page’s **Settings (the cogwheel) > Advanced > Page Header Code Injection**.

 ```html